dzenis-h/coding-challenge/README.md

 The frontend uses `create-react-app` as dev tool.
 All requests to `/api/*` are proxied to `http://localhost:3001/` which is the port the backend listens on.

 ## Purpose 🎯
+## Purpose 🎯
 Evaluate your coding abilities and experience.
 Get a feel for how you would solve a problem, what you value, how you'd organize code, stylistic choices.
 Understand how you design a solution.

-## What we'll be looking at 👀
+What "they" will be looking at: 👀
 - Whether the solution meets requirement and how well it does.
 - Overall solution design.
 - Coding standard, comments and style.